onestsam/snort2pfcd/README.md

 period of time.
 A whitelist is specified to exclude local and trusted ip addresses from being blocked.
 <b>snort2pfcd</b> also preloads the community maintained and
-supplied snort blacklist by default.
-The whitelist and blacklist files are monitored and <b>snort2pfcd</b>
+supplied snort blocklist by default.
+The passlist and blocklist files are monitored and <b>snort2pfcd</b>
 automatically reloads and updates the tables when changes are made to these files.</p>